YarValerievich/Project2_AAB-test_sales_funnel/README.md

-# Research on A/A/B experiment and event funnels
+# Research on A/A/B-experiment and event funnels

 I recommend checking out the project at [the following link](https://nbviewer.org/github/YarValerievich/Project2_AAB-test_sales_funnel/blob/main/Project2_AAB-test_sales_funnel.ipynb).